Shery-Bukhari/mine-demo/README.md

 # mine-demo
-This is my first repo
+This is my first repo.
-Author - Shery
+Author - Shery.